Charles suffered from severe acne for 10 years. He tried almost every acne product on the market before finally going on Accutane in 2011.

 Common Side Effects of Accutane

 The most common side effects of taking the drug are chapped lips and dry skin.
 It is advisable to have some form of moisturizer always with you to keep your skin and lips moist.
-You can also experience peeling of the skin from this drug and hence a good moisturizer is always recommended.
+You can also experience peeling of the skin from this drug, hence a good moisturizer is always recommended.
 Joint pain is also another common side effect of Accutane and is therefore advisable to limit your physical activities during your treatment.

 It is very important to note that Accutane can sometimes cause your acne to become severe for the first few months before finally clearing your skin.
 This is because it causes your skin to purge out all the acne that has been trapped under your skin.
 Hence, you shouldn't be discouraged when your skin is not improving for the first few months.

 Some people have reported mood swings whilst they were on Accutane.
-It is very important for the family members of Accutane users to monitor them and report any unusual behaviours so as to get appropriate help since Accutane has been linked to suicide in some individuals.
+It is very important for the family members of Accutane users to monitor them and report any unusual behaviors so as to get appropriate help since Accutane has been linked to suicide in some individuals.

 Success Rate of Accutane

 Accutane can really transform the lives of some individuals and give them a chance to start their life afresh.
-The quality of life of such individuals is greatly improved and they go ahead to live their life to the fullest.
+The quality of life of such individuals is greatly improved and they can go ahead to live their life to the fullest.
 However, the emotional scars from having acne usually take a long time to heal and they will forever remember the horrible experiences they encountered as a result of being afflicted with acne.
 They come to view the world in a new light and learn to treat everyone with respect no matter their condition.

 Accutane has a success rate of over 80% which is very good.
 This means that for 80% of individuals who take Accutane, they can live their life free of acne for a very long time.
 Of course, there would be the occasional acne here and there but it would be nowhere near what it was before they took Accutane.
 For the remaining 20%, they might have to take a second course of Accutane to rid their skin of acne forever.